foldright/cffu/README.md

 1\) If you can modify code that uses `CompletableFuture`

-Migrating to the `Cffu` class involves 2 simple changes:
+Migrating to the `Cffu` class involves two simple changes:

 - In type declaration places, change the `CompletableFuture` class to the `Cffu` class
 - In `CompletableFuture` static method call places, change the class name `CompletableFuture` to a `cffuFactory` instance